-Unitary groups: For a unitary group filing a combined Maine return, the federal taxable income to be reported on the Maine corporate return, line 1 is the federal taxable income under the laws of the United States for the unitary group (MRS Rule 810).
-This is the amount shown on Form CR, line 20 as amended.
+Unitary groups: For a unitary group filing a combined Maine return, the federal taxable income to be reported on line 1 of the Maine corporate return is the federal taxable income under the laws of the United States for the unitary group (MRS Rule 810).
+This is the amount shown on Form CR, line 11 as amended.
 All unitary business groups must complete Form CR.

 Combined Reports: Refer to the instructions for Form CR and combined reporting.
-A copy of Form CR must be attached to amended Form 1120ME if the entity is a member of a unitary business group, even if not changes are being made.
+A copy of Form CR must be attached to an Column C: Enter the net increase or net decrease for each line that amended Form 1120ME if the entity is a member of a unitary business is changed.
+Use a minus sign to the left of the number to indicate group, even if no changes are being made.

-When to file: Amended Maine income tax returns must be filed within 180 days of the final determination of the change or correction of the filing of the federal amended return or Internal Revenue Agent report.
+When to file: Amended Maine income tax returns must be filed within Column D: Combine the amounts in column b and column c and 180 days of the final determination or of a change or correction of a enter the result in column d. federal filing or of the filing of an amended federal return or of an Internal Revenue Agent report.
 File an amended Form 1120ME along with Schedule X only after having filed an original return.

-Generally, to receive a refund of taxes paid, an amended Maine return and all applicable schedules must be filed within three years after the date the original return was filed, or within three years after the date the tax was paid, whichever is later.
+and all applicable schedules must be filed within three years after the the tax was paid, whichever is later.
 This time limit does not apply when the Internal Revenue Service makes an adjustment that affects the taxpayer's liability.